readthedocs/blog/read-the-docs-2013-stats.rst

 -------

-Our hosting costs are sponsored by `Rackspace`_, which is fantasticly generous of them.
+Our hosting costs are sponsored by `Rackspace`_, which is fantastically generous of them.

 Development on Read the Docs is funded by the community `on Gittip`_.
 I am very grateful for the support that the community has given the project over the years.